SkoolNotes/Taproot/2020BIO101/KBhBIO101HumanDiseases.md

 **Viral Entry**

-*Option 1: Direct Entry*
+*Option 1: Direct Injection*

 - Insert genome through the bi-layer
 - Leave the rest behind
 - Tada!

-*Endocytosis*
+*Option 2: Endocytosis*

-- Trick the host cell into introducing the virus
+- Trick the host cell into introducing the virus as food
+- Endocytosis!
+- Bam

+*Option 3: Fusion*

+ - Virus fuse with cell membrane
+ - Shed the protein coat once in
+ - Shazam!